alexwlchan/alexwlchan.net/src/_drafts/finding-the-bottlenecks-in-an-ecs-cluster.md

 ## Asking the user to choose a cluster

 In the past, I've written scripts that take the name of the cluster as a command line argument.
-That's simple to implement, but more annoying for the person who runs the script -- you have to know the exact name of the cluster, and if you make a typo it doesn't work.
+That's simple to implement, but fiddly for the person who runs the script -- they have to know the exact name of the cluster, and if they make a typo it doesn't work.
 I wanted to try a different approach with this script.

 We've already seen we can query the ECS API for a list of services: how about querying it for a list of clusters, and asking the user to pick one on the command line?